5 Ways Debt Relief May Improve Your Health

-If you are suffering from financial stress and anxiety, pursuing debt relief may help improve your health and relieve some short and long-term negative effects of debt.
+If you are suffering from financial stress and anxiety, pursuing a debt solution may help improve your health and relieve some short and long-term negative effects of debt.
 Debt weighs heavily on your mental well-being and can also impact your physical health.
 Persistent money stress can mimic post-traumatic stress disorder in some people.

 The Negative Effects of Debt and Financial Stress